JuliaAI/MLJ.jl/paper/paper.md

 To the scientific types, MLJ adds a specific *convention* specifying a scientific type for every Julia object.
 The convention is expressed through a single method `scitype`.
-A `coerce` method to recasts machine types so that they have the desired scientific type (interpretation), and a `schema` method summmarizes the machine and scientfic types of tabular data.
+A `coerce` method recasts machine types to have the desired scientific type (interpretation), and a `schema` method summmarizes the machine and scientfic types of tabular data.

 ```julia
 using MLJ, CategoricalArrays